Juan Ponce Enrile: Martial law administration role

 Despite the later controversy, at the time, Enrile remained one of Marcos' most loyal allies.
-In 1973, under the new modified parliamentary system then in place under the country's new constitution under Martial Law, Enrile's title became Defense Minister.
+In 1973, under the new modified parliamentary system then in place under the country's new constitution under martial law, Enrile's title became Defense Minister.
 Enrile focused his efforts on a broad review of defense policies and on dealing with pressing social unrest.
 The abolition of civilian institutions such as Congress, the weakening of the judiciary, and the outlawing of political parties, left the military as the only other instrumentality of the national government outside of the Presidency.

 Role in logging, and in the Coconut Authority

 According to the National Historical Commission of the Philippines, Enrile was also appointed as the general for logging in the Philippines during martial law.
 He was tasked by Marcos to give certificates to logging companies, which eventually led to one of Asia's most devastating environmental disasters.
 During that time, the forest cover of the Philippines shrank until only 8% remained.
 Enrile also owned numerous logging companies such as Ameco in Bukidnon, Dolores Timber in Samar, San Jose Timber in Northern Samar, Kasilagan Softwood Development Corp in Butuan, Eurasia Match in Cebu, Pan Oriental which operates in Cebu and Butuan, Palawan-Apitong Corp in Palawan, and Royal Match.
 He also invested heavily in a rubber plantation in Basilan.
-A share of Marcos's ill-gotten wealth was siphoned into tintose companies.
+A share of Marcos's ill-gotten wealth was siphoned into those companies.

 Enrile was also appointed by Marcos as the President of the Philippine Coconut Authority, where he established control of the copra industry together with Danding Cojuangco.
 The two ruled over the controversial Coco Levy Fund which proved their intense corruption in government service.
 The fund, which was supposed to be used to improve the country's copra industry, was used by the two for programs led by Imelda Marcos and other Marcos cronies.
-A huge portion of the fund was also used for the presidential campaigns of Ferdinand Marcos in 1983.
+A huge portion of the fund was also used for the presidential campaign of Ferdinand Marcos in 1983.